 - Inside the accounts menu, choose Google Account.

 - Now, choose the account you want to sync with.
 (You can sync more than one if you choose)

 - Turn on all the things you would like to sync.

 Once you have done that, back out of the Accounts menu and enter the menu called Backup and Reset.
 Here make sure you have Backup My Data set to On and the specific account you want backed up set.

 How to Backup Photos & Videos.

-No one wants to lose their photos and videos, of all the things on your phone, Photos and Videos are probably the most valuable, as they cannot be replaced.
-If you don’t already have a backup of these saved elsewhere, on your computer or an external hard drive, you can use Google Photos.
-(So long as you are using Android 2.2 or higher) Google Photos allows you to back up photos and videos, offering you unlimited free space to do so as well.
+No one wants to lose their photos and videos, of all the things on your device, photos and videos are probably the most valuable, as they cannot be replaced.
+If you don’t already have a backup of these saved elsewhere on your computer or an external hard drive, you can use Google Photos.
+(So long as you are using Android 2.2 or higher) Google Photos allows you to back up photos and videos, offering you unlimited free space to do so.

 - Once downloaded, open the Google Photos App and sign in. (if you are using it for the first time, follow the setup process before continuing with the below steps)

 - From the panel on the left open Settings.